Last updated on January 23, 2018

 People hear me speak or see my resume as awesome experiences but the details / depth of them is the interesting / meaty part.

 Being at Facebook is where I grew the most professionally.
 I’ve NEVER been around such smart people.
-I’ve never felt so consistent like I wasn’t the smartest person in the room.
+I’ve never felt so consistently like I wasn’t the smartest person in the room.

 So all this combined ended up costing me around $100,000,000.
 It is what it is.
 Ultimately, I appreciate where I am now and all the experiences I got from NOT being there.